ml-opt/dnn_opt/README.md

 ## Optimize sphere function with PSO

 The following example is about optimizing a sphere function by using PSO meta-heuristic.
 Please take a look at the line starting with `using namespace dnn_opt::core`.
 There we are specifing to use a sequential implementation.
 If you have an NVIDIA GPU you can use it by changing the namespace to `using namespace dnn_opt::cuda`.
-If you have a multi-core CPU then use `using namespace dnn_opt::mcpu` and that is all.
+If you have a multi-core CPU then use `using namespace dnn_opt::copt` and that is all.

 ````c++